Redback-Operations/redback-documentation/docs/cybersecurity/SecDevOps Team/secure-code/Dependency-Scanner.md

 #### Steps

 1. **Run Trivy Vulnerability Scanner**: Trivy scans the entire repository.
-The `ignore-unfixed: true` option ensures that unfixed vulnerabilities are ignored in the results.
+Unfixed vulnerabilities are ignored in the results.

 2. **Upload Trivy Scan Results**: The results are uploaded to GitHub’s Security tab, allowing maintainers to view and manage vulnerabilities directly within the repository's settings.